jdwije/jst/README.md

 | time [ms] | 3.51 | 20.11             | 17.76                  | 15.94                  |

-I hope to add to these in time - however early indications are that this is the fastest JavaScript dereferncer implementation on the web.
+I hope to add to these in time - however early indications are that this is the fastest JavaScript dereferencer implementation on the web.

 #### dereference( schema )